There are many essential oil companies out there -- how to choose?

 What is adulteration of essential oils?

 Many oils sold on the market are adulterated or extended with the use of synthetic chemicals.
 Scent can be engineered and imitated but the entire constituent of true essential oils cannot be duplicated.
-Only nature can create therapeutic-grade essential oils.
+Only nature can create whole-body-supporting essential oils: mind, body, and spirit.

 Adulteration is intended for the fragrance and not for the beneficial health of the body.